Badnaam (film): Release and response

 Badnaam was released on 2 September 1966.
 The film ran for 35 weeks in Karachi cinemas and was a silver jubilee hit.

 Reception and legacy

-Badnaam is considered as an important film from the Golden Age of Pakistani cinema, that depicts the relaism and presents intellectual stimulation.
+Badnaam is considered as an important film from the Golden Age of Pakistani cinema, that depicts the realism and presents intellectual stimulation.
 An author described it as, one of the best story-based films ever made in West Pakistan.

 Contemporary critics also praised the film due to its various aspects of filmmaking, with Daily Times included it among the list of unforgettable and daring films of the Pakistani cinema.
 Muhammad Suhayb of Dawn praised the film's story, music and performances.